 USPP students are not allowed to leave the United States during the short recess between their Summer Bridge program and the start of orientation at their destination institution.
 Each destination institution will coordinate the arrival of students on their campuses for the fall semester.

-For Summer Programs held at Northeastern University, staff will work with USPP students destined for Baylor University, DePaul University, Marist College, and The University of Vermont to provide housing between the end of the Northeastern Summer Bridge and the earliest date move-in date at their destination institution, wherever possible.
+For Summer Programs held at Northeastern University, staff will work with USPP students destined for Baylor University, DePaul University, and Marist College to provide housing between the end of the Northeastern Summer Bridge and the earliest date move-in date at their destination institution, wherever possible.
 If housing is provided past the end date of the Northeastern Summer Bridge program, additional charges will apply.

 Importance of course attendance and participation

 Course attendance is centrally important to your academic success in the US Pathway Program.
 Attendance in each class is mandatory; you should arrive on time and prepared for discussion.
 Your attendance will be recorded by your instructors and integrated into your course grade.
 Attendance policies may vary by instructor and are detailed in the syllabus for each course.
 Violation of attendance policies will result in a lower grade or failure of the course.
 If you must miss class for any reason you must speak to your instructor directly.
 Missed work must be made up as quickly as possible.

 Your admission to a CNAU or associate member university will be determined after Spring midterm exams.
 You just continue to attend class, on time and prepared for discussion, or your Spring term grade will be impacted.
 CNAU and associate member universities will review your Spring term final grades in April.
 If your GPA declines greatly, your admission decision may be rescinded.

 Students are responsible for submitting required documents and materials by the set deadlines.